 In most extreme cases, blockages of blood flow within the heart can cause cardiovascular collapse.
 At this point, worms must be surgically removed through the dog’s neck and must be done immediately.

-In the beginning, there are little to no signs of any infection.
+In the beginning, there are little to no signs of infection.
 As the infection lingers and the worms grow, symptoms will increase.
-Below is a list of most common signs to look for:
+Here is a list of most common signs to look for.

 - Mild persistent cough